 More Customer Engagement; Better ROI

 When more people engage with your business content, you get more out of your marketing budget.
-These valuable techniques will help you get the right ROI on your efforts.
+If you’re taking an omnichannel approach, then these valuable techniques will help you get the right ROI from every aspect of your customer engagement strategy.
 Interact with people on social media.

 Run contests and surveys that people love.
-Engage your existing customers to increase CLV.
+Engage your customer base to increase CLV.
+Improve your customer support services.

 Personalize the customer experience.